charlesportwoodii/ncryptf-swift/README.md

 let response = Data(base64Encoded: "b64response...=")!

-// Signature checking is optional, but is recommended to verify the authenticity of the response let encryptedResponse = KDFAuth.createEncryptedResponse(publicKeyHeader, nonce, hashIdHeader, response, signatureHeader, signaturePublicKeyHeader)
+// Signature checking is optional, but is recommended to verify the authenticity of the response let encryptedResponse = ncryptf.createEncryptedResponse(publicKeyHeader, nonce, hashIdHeader, response, signatureHeader, signaturePublicKeyHeader)

 // The decrypted response
 let decryptedResponse = try session.decryptResponse(encryptedResponse)